AerodyneLabs/Hyperion/README.md

 Hyperion
 ========

-Firmware for the Hyperion module from AeroDyne Labs
+Hardware and firmware for the Hyperion motherboard.
+Compatible with CubeSat kit standard.